-Here's how you could have done this, and how I hope you'll end up doing this as the next stage in the evolution of this work:
+Again, largely in the words of Dr. Doctorow, here's a better way for us to do this, and how I hope you'll end up doing this as the next stage in the evolution of this work:

-Mandate that ECLs be managed with the transparency of free software projects like GNU/Linux and the statistical nous of Google.
-Every line on its books should be open, its software should be free and open and community-managed, and its overheads should never exceed more than a few percentage points of its total budget.
-Decades ago, collecting societies did something hard: today all they do is perform mathematical operations on databases.
+- > Open ECL Management: Mandate that ECLs be managed with the transparency of free software projects like GNU/Linux and the statistical nous of Google.
+Every line on its books should be open, its software should be free and open and community-managed, and its overheads should never exceed more than a few percentage points of its total budget. - > Recognize modern realities of the collecting task: Decades ago, collecting societies did something hard: today all they do is perform mathematical operations on databases.
 If the collecting society needs more than 5 or 6 employees, something is wrong.
 Every penny trousered by the collecting society's administrators is a penny denied to the authors it represents.
 Make its directors representative of all types of authors, not just the commerce-oriented minority that I hail from -- university archives and libraries are primarily full of scholarly writers, who have completely different relationships to their publishers, readers, and copyrights to writers like me.

-Have the license cover all published works found in archives, period.
-If you must exclude works, require rightsholders to clearly enumerate those works, in electronic form.
-Make false representations about having the right to control a work punishable as a form of perjury -- none of this DMCA-style business where anyone can claim to be an author's representative and order a takedown with no penalties for being sloppy.

-Break the deadlock: in the event that the writer and publisher both claim the rights to payments under the license, ask Congress to mandate a 75/25 split in the writer's favor.

-Publish a list of orphan works ranked by usage to make it easy for writers' organizations to figure out which creators are worth locating

-Solve the problem of orphan works by statute: create a notice-and-takedown procedure (with appropriate penalties for abuse, see above) for removal of digitized works in publicly available online archives that are erroneously believed to be unpublished.

-Comprehensively cover data-mining, indexing and search under the license terms the right thing over other organizations.
+- > Uniform coverage: Have the license cover all published works found in archives, period.
+If you must exclude works, require rightsholders to clearly enumerate those works, in electronic form. - > Enforce legitimacy of claims: Make false representations about having the right to control a work punishable as a form of perjury -- none of this DMCA-style business where anyone can claim to be an author's representative and order a takedown with no penalties for being sloppy.
+This issue has become a major obstruction in the constructive use of America's patent system through the actions of patent trolls, and in our digital copyright protection through the unreasonable broadening of its scope to include tractor software and refillable ink cartridges through the actions of copyright trolls. - > Define deadlock resolution: In the event that the writer and publisher both claim the rights to payments under the license, ask Congress to mandate a 75/25 split in the writer's favor. - > Add value by publicly tracking the status of orphan works: Publish a list of orphan works ranked by usage to make it easy for writers' organizations to figure out which creators are worth locating - > Solve the problem of orphan works by statute: create a noticeand-takedown procedure (with appropriate penalties for abuse, see above) for removal of digitized works in publicly available online archives that are erroneously believed to be unpublished. - > Comprehensively cover data-mining, indexing and search under the license terms

 The US does not have a collecting society that currently issues blanket licenses for authors of literary works.
-Of the author organizations that exist in the US, I'd trust the Authors Alliance to do
+Of the author organizations that exist in the US, I'd trust the Authors Alliance to do the right thing over other organizations.